Thank you for reading our post, please rate this article at the end.

 Overview

-This blade from Spyderco is an excellent option if you’re looking for the best pocket knife and don’t want to spend too much on it.
-While it may seem simplistic initially, you may be surprised that this knife has several impressive features.
+This Spyderco blade is an excellent option if you’re looking for the best pocket knife without breaking the bank.
+While it may seem simplistic at first, you may be surprised to learn that this knife has several impressive features.

-For example, the Tenacious features a Walker liner lock to ensure the blade remains locked inside the handle when tucked away.
-The handle itself is another discussion point, made out of G10 fiberglass that is textured to help improve grip.
+For example, the Tenacious features a Walker liner lock to keep the blade locked in the handle when tucked away.
+The handle itself is another point of discussion, made of G10 fiberglass and textured to improve grip.

-The steel liners within the knife’s handle are skeletonized to help keep it slim while improving its durability.
-This knife is highly portable thanks to its combination of small size and lightweight, coming in at only four ounces.
+The steel liners in the knife’s handle are skeletonized to keep it slim while improving durability.
+This knife is highly portable thanks to its small size and lightweight, weighing only four ounces.

 Even the pocket clip that comes with this knife is impressive.
-It allows you to position the blade any way you please, regardless of whether you are a rightie or a leftie.
+It allows you to position the blade however you please, whether you are a rightie or a leftie.

 CRKT Squid Folding Pocket Knife